nheske/mathematics-of-poker/README.md

 * Strategy updates by choosing actions proportional to positive regret
 * Repeating this thousands/millions of times → converges to a Nash equilibrium

+The original CFR framework was introduced by Martin Zinkevich, Michael Johanson, Michael Bowling, and Carmelo Piccione.
+The CFR+ variant used throughout this project builds on the improvements proposed by Oskari Tammelin.

 **Monte Carlo CFR (MCCFR)**
 Samples only a few random trajectories each iteration, letting it scale to huge games like poker.